 My husband grew up in a family that never yelled.
 I didn’t believe him at first, because in my family you weren’t having a conversation unless you were trying to “one-up” the other person in decibels.
 The first time I went ballistic—when our friends canceled our dinner plans because of a snowstorm—my husband just stood there in the corner, looking like he had just watched me tear the head off a chicken with my bare hands.

->

-> My mother would have walked away, or even engaged in the action if the mood permitted, but my husband didn’t have any idea how to handle it.
-It all seemed so childish and pointless to a man who didn’t even raise his voice—in fear or anger—when his car once slid off the road on a patch of ice in the middle of a densely wooded area.
+My mother would have walked away, or even engaged in the action if the mood permitted, but my husband didn’t have any idea how to handle it.
+It all seemed so childish and pointless to a man who didn’t even raise his voice—in fear or anger.

->

-> The first few times I had an angry outburst, Scott remained calm and either grabbed the car keys and went for a drive or excused himself to another part of the house.
+The first few times I had an angry outburst, Scott remained calm and either grabbed the car keys and went for a drive or excused himself to another part of the house.
 Although he didn’t react at first, he didn’t get over it right away either, even after I apologized and tried to make amends.
 He stayed quiet for the rest of the day and avoided talking to me any more than necessary.

 Anger Brought Out Anger